Poyters/angotia-world-creator/README.md

 - Save production map id to external map file type, so we can update map by downloaded json file
 - Fix update map issue after first creation.
 Earlier, exported to Angotia map couldn't was updated till reload it
 - Protect before load invalid char and map, by JSON file or from production database
 - Create Creation Error system.
-Real-time map and char validation checker.
-It will be also used in case of Item AWC module
+Real-time map and char validation checker
 - Write a whole project documentation (product docs and for developers)
 - Fix not appearing images at first load (Firefox)
 - Fix canvas flashes after layer update